Double-estimation-friendly inference for high-dimensional misspecified models: Low dimensions

 In this section we will assume that the rows $(X_i, Y_i, Z_i)$ of $(\mb X, \mb Y, \mb Z) \in \R^{n \times (2+p)}$ are independent copies of the random triple $(X, Y, Z) \in \R \times \R \times \R^p$.
 Consider a generalised linear model relating response vector $\mb Y$ to covariates $(\mb X, \mb Z)$, or more generally, a model where the density $f_{Y|X, Z}$ of $Y$ conditional on $(X, Z)$ (with respect to a measure $\mu$) takes the form

+for $(\theta, \beta^Y) \in \Theta \subseteq \R^{p+1}$.
 We will assume that $L$ is twice differentiable in its first argument.
-Define $\ell = \log L$ and $U = \ell'$ where the prime denotes a derivative with respect to the first argument; we will typically suppress the dependence of $\ell$ and $U$ on their second argument $y$ for simplicity.
+Define $\ell := \log L$ and $U := \ell'$ where the prime denotes a derivative with respect to the first argument; we will typically suppress the dependence of $U$ on its second argument $y$ for simplicity.
 Under regularity conditions, the maximum likelihood estimator

-is asymptotically normal centred on $(\theta^*, \beta^*)$, which solve for $(t, \beta)$ the score equations
+is asymptotically normal centred on $(\theta^*, \beta^*)$, which solve for $(t, \beta) \in \Theta$ the score equations

 When \eqref{eq:log_lik} holds (which includes as a special case when a generalised linear model is correct), under regularity conditions, we will have $(\theta^*, \beta^*) = (\theta, \beta^Y)$.
-In order for inference based on $\hat{\theta}$ to provide useful information concerning the conditional independence $X \ci Y |Z$ when $\eqref{eq:log_lik}$ does not hold, we would like $\theta^* = 0$ in the case of conditional independence.
-Analogously to the case with linear models discussed in the previous section, we have that regardless of the form of the $Y$-model, provided the $X$-model is linear, it holds that $\theta^*=0$; here though we additionally require that the solution to \eqref{eq:x_score} and \eqref{eq:z_score} is unique to derive this conclusion. \begin{thm} Suppose $X \ci Y |Z$.
+In order for inference based on $\hat{\theta}$ to provide useful information concerning the conditional independence $X \ci Y \,|\,Z$ when $\eqref{eq:log_lik}$ does not hold, we would like $\theta^* = 0$ in the case of conditional independence.
+Analogously to the case with linear models discussed in the previous section, we have that regardless of the form of the $Y$-model, provided the $X$-model is linear, it holds that $\theta^*=0$; here though we additionally require that the solution to \eqref{eq:x_score} and \eqref{eq:z_score} is unique to derive this conclusion. \begin{thm} Suppose $X \ci Y \,|\,Z$.
 Let $\beta^\dagger \in \R^p$ maximise the expected log-likelihood $\E\ell(Z^T\beta;Y)$ over $\beta$.
 Assume regularity conditions set out in Section~\ref{sec:reg1} of the appendix.
-Suppose that either the $Y$-model is well-specified so \eqref{eq:log_lik} holds, or the $X$-model is linear so $\E(X|Z) = Z^T\beta^X$.
+Suppose that either the $Y$-model is well-specified so \eqref{eq:log_lik} holds, or the $X$-model is linear so $\E(X\,|\,Z) = Z^T\beta^X$.
 Then $(t, \beta) = (0, \beta^\dagger)$ satisfies the score equations \eqref{eq:x_score}, \eqref{eq:z_score}. \end{thm} Theorem~\ref{thm:gen_lin} shows that under the $X$-model, the parameter corresponding to the projection of the truth on to the purported $Y$-model is $0$ under conditional independence.
 A standard Wald test for whether $\theta=0$ will however not be valid under general misspecification as the asymptotic variance of $\hat{\theta}$ will not necessarily be given by the $(1, 1)$ entry of the inverse Fisher information matrix for $(\theta, \beta^Y)$.
 Indeed, it is well-known that, under regularity conditions, the variance of $\hat{\theta}$ is given by the sandwich formula